 Extension of criminal liability to legal persons

-Instead of just companies paying fines, individuals with decision or control powers can be held liable for money laundering offences.
+Instead of just companies paying fines, individuals with decision or control powers can be held liable for money laundering offences - according to the 6AMLD.
 Intention does not need to be proven; lack of supervision or negligence can also be grounds for prosecution.

-Should a money laundering offence take place in multiple jurisdictions, the respective EU member states must collaborate and agree to prosecute in a single member state.
-This closes loopholes between EU states and also increases scrutiny on business’ regulatory compliance.
+Should a money laundering offense take place in multiple jurisdictions, the respective EU member states must collaborate and agree to prosecute in a single member state.
+This aspect of the 6AMLD closes loopholes between EU states and also increases scrutiny on business’ regulatory compliance.

-The 6AMLD calls for stricter criminal penalties, increasing the minimum prison sentence for money laundering offences from one year to four years.
-This is an addition to the administrative sanctions and measures outlined in prior AMLDs, which include a temporary or permanent ban from doing business.
+The 6th Anti-Money Laundering Directive calls for stricter criminal penalties, increasing the minimum prison sentence for money laundering offences from one year to four years.
+The 6AMLD adds to the administrative sanctions and measures outlined in prior AMLDs, which includes a temporary or permanent ban from doing business.
+To find out more, you can download our free eBook.

-With member states increasingly aligned on what constitutes money laundering and how it should be regulated and punished, it becomes easier for businesses to expand in the European market without having to drastically rethink their KYC and customer due diligence (CDD) practices every time an office opens in a new jurisdiction.
+With member states increasingly aligned on what constitutes money laundering and how it should be regulated and punished, the 6th Anti-Money Laundering Directive easier for businesses to expand in the European market without having to drastically rethink their KYC and customer due diligence (CDD) practices every time an office opens in a new jurisdiction.

-Incorporating proper identity verification into your onboarding process and establish CDD protocols to not only monitor usage of your services to spot suspicious behavior, but also submit reports to regulators should it become necessary.
+The 6AMLD recommends incorporating proper identity verification into your onboarding process and establishing CDD protocols to not only monitor usage of your services to spot suspicious behavior, but also submit reports to regulators should it become necessary.
 By identifying who your customers are and assessing their risk level, you can determine whether a simplified or enhanced CDD protocol should be used.
 For instance, should your business encounter a potential customer who is a politically exposed person (PEP), it is a regulatory requirement to conduct enhanced due diligence (EDD) and ongoing monitoring.
 Not knowing a PEP’s identity when regulators question will mean that your business has failed in its KYC procedures.

 Establishing effective AML measures is achieved through collaborative efforts between teams throughout a company.
 Product teams implementing features and selecting third-party integrations are critical for not only enhancing customer experiences, but increasing operational efficiency and compliance.